AaronGullickson/piat_ccam/input/README.md

 The sample sizes each year have varied between roughly 830 and 2164 respondents, but have typically included slightly over 1000 respondents.
 We will use data that includes all survey waves in order to maximize sample size, but you should be aware that there may be changes in public opinion over time that complicate our results.

-From the original data, I have constructed an analytical dataset for our use that involves the following variables:
+From the original CCAM data, I have extracted and recoded the following variables for our use as an analytical dataset.
+To load this dataset in R, you just need to run the setup code chunk in the full_report.Rmd R Markdown document.
+The name of the dataset in R is `ccam`.

 * **cc_happening**: This is an ordinal variable in which the respondent was asked "Do you think that global warming is happening?".
 Respondents could say No, Don't Know, or Yes.
 We consider the Don't Know category to be intermediate between yes and no. For the final analysis in the models, you will analyze yes vs all other responses, where yes is scored as a 1 and all other responses as zero.
 * **income**: The income of the respondent in 1000s of US dollars.
 In actuality, respondents were asked to select from a range of income bracket.
 I have converted this into a quantitative variable by taking the midpoint value of each bracket.
 For example, if the range was from $50,000 to $59,999, then I assigned the respondent $55,000.